daleao/sdv/WalkOfLife/README.md

 - **Lv10 - Arborist** - All trees grow faster and can drop hardwood.
     - Bonus tree growth works as a global buff; i.e. in multiplayer, all trees will be affected as long as any player in the session has this profession, and the effect will stack for all additional online players that share this profession. _The hardwood bonus is unchanged from vanilla._
 - **Lv10 - Tapper** - Tappers are cheaper to craft.
 Tapped trees give syrup 25% faster.
-    - New recipe: x25 wood and x1 copper bar.
+    - New recipe: x25 wood, x1 copper bar.
+    - New Heavy recipe: x20 hardwood, x1 iridium bar, x1 radioactive ore.

 ### ![](https://i.imgur.com/TidtIw0.png) Mining